 Skip to content

-Manage your WAF
+Manage your CDN WAF

 Last updated on

-When you first enable the WAF, it is highly recommended to set the execution mode to “Log”.
+When you first enable the CDN WAF, it is highly recommended to set the execution mode to “Log”.
 This allows you to monitor potential rule violations without actively blocking legitimate traffic while you fine-tune your configuration.

 1. Go to Networking > CDN.